GuyFarley/reading-notes/201/class-04.md

 ## Article: “6 Reasons for Pair Programming”

 - Pair programming is when two developers work together at a single workstation (remotely or in person) to write code
-- According to this [codefellows article](https://www.codefellows.org/blog/6-reasons-for-pair-programming/), pair programming provides:
+- According to this [Code Fellows article](https://www.codefellows.org/blog/6-reasons-for-pair-programming/), pair programming provides:

 1. Greater efficiency
 2. Engaged collaboration